dhanishgajjar/terminal-icons/README.md

 Easiest way to change the icons is by using https://freemacsoft.net/liteicon/.
 Just Drag and Drop the custom icon and hit `Apply Changes`.

 Copy the `.icns` file you'd like to use.
-Find the application your trying to adjust in your Applications folder, right click the icon and select `Get Info`.
+Find the application you're trying to adjust in your Applications folder, right click the icon and select `Get Info`.
 Click the icon in the top right corner so that a blue highlight appears around it. `⌘ + V` to paste the new icon in.
 It may take a few restarts of your terminal application for the icon to take.

 If for some reason that doesn't work, then dragging the `.icns` to the icon (in the top left) of the info pane, until you see the green plus sign and then dropping it works.